-29. A way to promote the use of PRF and achieve a maximal delivery of wastes from ship to shore could be through the application of the "polluter pays48" principle.
+- 29. A way to promote the use of PRF and achieve a maximal delivery of wastes from ship to shore could be through the application of the "polluter pays" principle.
 In addition to ensuring the availability of adequate PRF, applying the "polluter pays" principle to ship's waste can be facilitated by requiring ships to contribute significantly to the costs for the reception and management of ship's waste.
 This contribution can be collected by installing a specific cost recovery system using a fee from the ships calling the port, irrespective whether they make use of the reception facilities or not.
-This fee should cover the costs for the collection, transport and disposal of the ship's wastes.

-30. In 2000 the European Union adopted a specific regulatory tool addressing the issue of preventing pollution of the marine environment by waste from ships.
-The purpose of Directive 2000/59/EC on port reception facilities for ship-generated waste and cargo residues is to reduce the discharges of ship-generated waste and cargo residues into the sea, especially illegal discharges, from ships using ports in the European Union, by improving the availability and use of port reception facilities for ship-generated waste and cargo residues, thereby enhancing the protection of the marine environment.

-31. However, Directive 2000/59/EC left substantial room for interpretation by the individual EU Member States: as a Directive is a legal act of the European Union which requires EU Member States to achieve a particular result without dictating the means of achieving that result49, Directives leave EU Member States often with a certain amount of leeway as to the exact rules to be adopted.
-This was also the case for some of the key elements of Directive 2000/59/EC, including elements50 that are related the cost recovery
+This fee should cover the costs for the collection, transport and disposal of the ship's wastes. - 30.
+In 2000 the European Union adopted a specific regulatory tool addressing the issue of preventing pollution of the marine environment by waste from ships.
+The purpose of Directive 2000/59/EC on port reception facilities for ship-generated waste and cargo residues is to reduce the discharges of ship-generated waste and cargo residues into the sea, especially illegal discharges, from ships using ports in the European Union, by improving the availability and use of port reception facilities for ship-generated waste and cargo residues, thereby enhancing the protection of the marine environment. - 31.
+However, Directive 2000/59/EC left substantial room for interpretation by the individual EU Member States: as a Directive is a legal act of the European Union which requires EU Member States to achieve a particular result without dictating the means of achieving that result, Directives leave EU Member States often with a certain amount of leeway as to the exact rules to be adopted.
+This was also the case for some of the key elements of Directive 2000/59/EC, including elements that are related the cost recovery systems.
+Therefore, a new Directive (EU) 2019/883 was adopted on 9th of April 2019, which repeals Directive 2000/59/EC, and puts into place important regulatory changes.

-48 The "polluter pays" principle is enacted to make the party responsible for producing pollution responsible for paying for the damage done to the natural environment.
+&lt;sup>48 The "polluter pays" principle is enacted to make the party responsible for producing pollution responsible for paying for the damage done to the natural environment.